psuDevelopment/psu-nodejs/README.md

             "CompressedOutput": false,
             "PremiumFormat": false,
             "ByteCodeMode": "Default"
-        }, true // true for script only, remove if not (or set to false) )
+        }, true // true for script return only, remove if you want the json object (or set to false) )
     console.log(a)
 }